 People are increasingly paying attention to the fact that:

 - We’re experiencing unprecedented lethal heat waves.
-It’s simply gotten too hot and too humid.
-The ability to be human is starting to vanish in many places.
+It’s simply getting too hot and too humid for humans to be able to survive in many places.

 - Our largest physical structures; ice caps, coral reefs, and rainforests are disappearing before our eyes.
-As well as our rising sea levels, literally making the habitable world smaller.
+Sea levels are rising, literally making the habitable world smaller.

 - There will be an estimated 200 million - 1 billion climate refugees in this century alone.
 This number of people on the move will be hugely destabilising.

-- It makes no economic sense to generate power like we have historically.
-For example, the price of a solar panel has fallen 90 percent.
+- When you factor in the cost of the environmental damage caused by our continued use of fossil fuels, it makes no economic sense to generate power in the way we have historically.
+The price of a solar panel, for example, has fallen 90 percent.

 The climate sector has also grown dramatically over the last few years.

-With initiatives such as the Earthshot Prize, attracting some of the world’s smartest thinkers.
+Initiatives such as the Earthshot Prize are attracting some of the world’s smartest thinkers.
 Chamath Palihapitiya also announced the allocation of a “few billion” to solve the problem.
-He said recently that he believes the world’s first trillionaire will be someone in climate change.
+He said recently that he believes the world’s first trillionaire will be someone involved in developing technologies to combat climate change.

-When it comes to philanthropy, there is no one better versed than Bill Gates in understanding how to prioritise dollar impact to lives saved.
+When it comes to philanthropy, there is no one better versed than Bill Gates in understanding how to prioritise dollar impact to maximise lives improved or saved.
 He’s just announced a new book ‘How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need’.

-So it’s evident that the ecosystem is here.
+So the foundation of a meaningful climate change ecosystem is already here.

 This enables the “crazy ones”, or “the ones who see things different” to innovate, to think outside of the box, and to find the support and freedom to dedicate themselves to discovering solutions.